AoEC Group Supervision Programme

 AoEC Group Supervision

-Quarterly group supervision at the AoEC supports coaches to deepen their practice, gain new perspectives and enhance their professional standards.
+Group supervision at the AoEC supports you to deepen your coaching practice, gain new perspectives and enhance your professional standards.
 Facilitated by trained supervisors, these sessions offer a safe space to reflect, share and learn with your peers.

 Upcoming dates: